jmars319/Thunder-Road-Bar-and-Grill/docs/notes/DEVELOPERS.md

 This repository received a focused styling and accessibility pass that:
 - Replaced literal color utilities with semantic design token classes (Tailwind mapped to CSS variables).
 - Implemented runtime theming (light/dark) via CSS variables and a `ThemeToggle` component that persists the selection to localStorage and toggles `data-theme` on `<html>`.
-- Converted the repository logo to be recolorable (SVG uses `currentColor`) and added small CSS helpers so inline SVG logos inherit design tokens.
+- Moved the brand logo into static assets (`/public/assets/logo/`) and added a shared `BrandLogo` component so every surface renders the same density-aware logo.
 - Improved accessibility (ARIA roles, labels, button types) and added concise developer header comments to admin modules and public components.

 Key locations